 How much does the buy-up coverage cost?

 When you enroll in My VU Benefits, you will see the cost, which is based on your annual income.

-Can I get the buy-up coverage now that Open Enrollment is over?
+Can I get buy-up coverage outside of Open Enrollment?

 Yes, you can apply for the buy-up coverage at any time through My VU Benefits.
 However, you will be subject to medical review and the insurer may deny you coverage.